How to Prevent Back Injuries on the Job

 - Follow proper techniques for doing your specific job.
 Employers and the U.S. Occupational Safety and Health Administration have developed such guidelines for many occupations.

-A large proportion of back injuries are related to lifting, and people whose jobs involve frequent bending or lifting face the greatest risk of back injuries.
+A large proportion of back injuries are related to lifting.
+People whose jobs involve frequent bending or lifting face the greatest risk of back injuries.

 These guidelines can help you to bend and lift safely: